aarnphm/aarnphm.github.io/content/dump/quotes.md

 > _An ongoing collection of quotes, advices, and other things I've subscribed to, mostly from people I admire and friends._

+### On life.

+Throw me some wisdom, and advices?
+I have none. -- Jesse Camacho

 ### On perspectives.

 Our capacity to deal with [[dump/Language|language]] is a complex, genetically-determined part of our biological endowment.
 It's a product of evolution, part of our nature. -- Noam Chomsky